pineapple216/reading-list-app/README.md

 Users will login to the app using a Twitter authentication.
 Users will retain their Twitter username, essentially using the same handle in Twitter as they do in **Reed**.
 Users have the ability to create and modify **Lists**.
 Users also have the ability to follow other users which have authenticated to the **Reed** system.

 ### Lists
 Each user is responsible for managing their own list.
-A list is comprised of two main states:
+A list is comprised of three main states:

-- **Listed**  Any article that is added through the Safari Web Extension
+- **To Read**  Any article that is added through the Safari Web Extension.
+- **Have Read**  Any article that is viewed via the **To Read** list.

-- **Faved**  Any already **Listed** article that has ultimate importance.
-Articles can be unfaved as well which will remove the **Faved** flag and essentially return the article to simply just a **Listed** state.
+- **Favorites**  Only articles that are in the **Have Read** section can be tagged as a favorite.
+Articles can be unfavorited as well which will remove the article from the **Favorites** list and will essentially return the article to the original state of **To Read**.

 ##MVP